jpbetz/opengl-skeleton/Readme.md

+I'm testing out using OpenGL with Scala.

-A gradle skeleton project for full access to OpenGL on the JVM.
-The main thing this skeleton does is set up a build dependency to [LWJGL](http://www.lwjgl.org/),  the same OpenGL bindings used by Minecraft.
+The main thing this skeleton does is:
+* Set up a dependency to [LWJGL](http://www.lwjgl.org/),  the same OpenGL bindings used by Minecraft.
+I currently am using LWJGL 2,  but may switch to LWJGL 3.
 This dependency is not entirely trivial because LWJGL uses JNI.

-SBT users,  see [sbt-lwjgl-plugin](https://github.com/philcali/sbt-lwjgl-plugin).
-This currently uses gradle.
+I may switch to SBT at some point if I find an advantage to using it.
+If so,  I'll likely start by explorint [sbt-lwjgl-plugin](https://github.com/philcali/sbt-lwjgl-plugin).
+* Monkey patch in some vector, matrix and quaternion classes based on https://github.com/ra4king/LWJGL-OpenGL-Utils.
+I will likely rewrite these classes as scala AnyVal classes,  but will need to upgrade to scala 2.12 first.
+* Add some basic utility classes for managing openGL state.

 [gradle-natives plugin](https://github.com/cjstehno/gradle-natives) is used to load LWJGL native binaries for the correct platform.
 This was documented fairly well on the web